Ziarat Gets Back Century-old Public Library - UrduPoint

 Ziarat Gets Back Century-old Public Library

-QUETTA, (UrduPoint / Pakistan Point News - 30th Apr, 2024) The century-old Public Library in the Ziarat Valley of Balochistan has been reopened after 17 years thanks to the personal efforts of Deputy Commissioner Ziarat Hamood-ur-Rehman.
+QUETTA, (UrduPoint / Pakistan Point News - 1st May, 2024) The century-old Public Library in the Ziarat Valley of Balochistan has been reopened after 17 years thanks to the personal efforts of Deputy Commissioner Ziarat Hamood-ur-Rehman

 Built during the British era, the Public Library was shut down in 2007 to give way for setting up the office of Deputy Commissioner Ziarat.